JOB OPPORTUNITIES WITH THE EPIC LEARNING CENTRE 2022

 EPIC wants: more tree climbing, more gardens, more ritual, more Mother Earth warriors, more “wild in the child”, more respect, more bird song, more “I want to go to school today”, more soft hearts, more outdoor math, more curiosity, more salmon spawning, more free play, more sit spot time, more foraging, more no-trace lunches, more risk takers, more hide and seek, more tide pool school, more skill sharing, more respect for sacred spaces, more mud kitchen, more hugs, more public art, more science experiments, more laughter, more owl pellet dissection, more empathy, more critical thinking, more ways of knowing, more dance, more intergenerational learning, more gratitude, more wild bee sanctuaries, more smiles…

 EPIC Learning Centre is looking for a passionate individual with wilderness training to co-lead fifteen K-1 learners in our innovative nature-based Distributed Learning program.
 The Mentor is an individual experienced in outdoor education, with a passion for ecological and botanical knowledge and a toolbox full of activities rooted in nature connection.

-EPIC Learning Centre operates three days/week with learners spending the majority of each day outdoors in the woods, fields and beaches of Greater Victoria, B.C.
+EPIC Learning Centre operates three days/week with learners spending the majority of each day outdoors in the woods and fields of Power to Be at Prospect Lake.
+We also go on field trips around the Greater Victoria area.
 Some days, depending on the site, one to two hours of exploration and discovery happens indoors.

 The Mentor is an integral ‘space holder’ for learners.
 This individual facilitates the creation of a brave and empowering container for learners to thrive.
 A key role for this position is to support learners to connect to themselves, one another and the natural world.
 The mentor works along the BC Certified Teacher as a member of the EPIC Learning Team.